mawngo/go-fwebpush/README.md

   by 1.5x if enabled alone, and 15x if enabled along with the `WithVAPIDTokenTTL` above (this huge different is due to some design decision that favor simplicity in implementation).
-- `WithBase64Encoding` Allow user to opt in more performance base64 implementation, for
-  example: https://github.com/cristalhq/base64.
-However, be aware that benchmark shows no difference when switched to that library.
 - `WithRandReader` Allow user to opt in faster rand.Reader.

 ## Usage